 - A child starts to speak more loudly than previously.

-- Child seems to hear fine some of the time and then not respond at other times
+- The child seems to hear fine some of the time and then not respond at other times

-- Child wants the TV volume louder than other members of the family
+- The child wants the TV volume louder than other members of the family

 - One ear moves forward when trying to listening.